gotardo/ldf-gutenberg/README.md

 ### Variables

-Variables will be refere
+Variables will be refered as
-{{ }}
+{{ varname }}

 ### import

-`{{ import tplname}}`
+`{{ import _partialTemplateId }}`

+Please, notice that in this case the Id begins with an underscore ```_```.
+This way Gutenberg knows that this template is a partial template.
+Partial templates, by convention must begin by underscore.
+Indeed, if they don't begin by underscore they import expression will be ignored.

-You are already in a workspace, so you can not import templates from another workspace.
+Also notice that you are already in a workspace, so you can not import templates from another workspace.
 This way you are forced to avoid cross dependencies.

 ### wrapper